Fierce Turtle

 • 1 x Casual Shirt & Trousers (In case you get to go to the pub..)

 • 1 x pair of sailing Boots (In our opinion, by far the best best boots for cold legs and RTW crew are Le Chameau Neptune.
-They are warm, dry, bullet proof tough and do a great job!)
-Consider hiring a pair for training.
+They are warm, dry, bullet proof tough and do a great job!
 If you subsequently buy or hire a pair for the race we'll give you back 50% of the hire fee you paid for training!

 • 1 x Passport (In case you get boarded by Border Patrol)